amitjoy/swissbit-secure-home-automation/README.md

 # README #

-This is a private repository for the development of a complete end-to-end secure home automation solution by Swissbit AG, Germany Munich.
+This is the repository for the development of a complete end-to-end secure home automation solution by Swissbit AG, Germany Munich.

 ### What is this repository for? ###

-* This repository contains only the **Home Automation Gateway** Related Source Codes for the complete subsystem
+* This repository contains all the **Home Automation** Related Source Codes for the complete subsystem
 * 1.0.0-SNAPSHOT
-* The other end-points like **Android Mobile Application**, **Application Server** and **Swissbit Secure Element** related source codes are in different repository.
-I will enlist the links for rest of the repositories here pretty soon.

 ### How do I get set up? ###